i-MSCP/plugins/incubator/RemoteBridge/README.md

 ## i-MSCP RemoteBridge plugin v0.0.1

-Plugin allows to manage i-MSCP accounts from a remote website.
+Plugin allowing to manage i-MSCP accounts from a remote Web site.

 If you install this plugin manually, make sure it is installed in gui/plugins/ - if the folder is called different it will not work!